 Roeland Kuipers: “The emphasis is often on the full range of possibilities offered by a new technology: data, robotization, IoT, the cloud, machine learning, and other forms of artificial intelligence.
 That said, technology is not the issue, and should never be an end in itself.
 To create value, and not get bogged down in technological complexities, you have to make things small and manageable.
 It all starts with the question: What do you want to achieve for the business?
 And then you bring everything together that’s needed to make that happen.”

-Ilja Heitlager:”The beauty of Lab 271 is that the technical possibilities are endless.
+Ilja Heitlager: ”The beauty of Lab 271 is that the technical possibilities are endless.
 By doing experiments and combining elements – and possibly even creating a bit of chaos – you can get things going in a creative way.
-So the process is certainly bottom-up, even though by formulating the right objectives you're also making it top-down.
+So the process is certainly bottom-up, even though by formulating the right objectives you’re also making it top-down.
 Our knowledge and expertise in large IT infrastructures help get things up and running.
-In everything that happens, it’s the final result for the customer that matters most."
+In everything that happens, it’s the final result and the customer’s 100% satisfaction that matter most.”

 Business IT Translator

-Within Lab 271, Kuipers and Heitlager are working on a new concept that builds on design thinking; they call it the Business IT Translator.
+Within Lab271, Kuipers and Heitlager are working on a new concept that builds on design thinking; they call it the Business IT Translator.
 The basic idea is that, thanks to its knowledge and experience in large-scale, mission-critical environments, Schuberg Philis is uniquely placed to offer guidance and advice to both management and those running the day-to-day business at its partners, in how to make digital transformation happen.
-The role of strategic consultant is becoming more and more important here, rather than just that of implementation partner.
+Our company’s role of strategic consultant is becoming more and more important here, rather than just that of implementation partner.

-Roeland Kuipers: "Here at Schuberg Philis, we're becoming more and more of a presence in this field.
+Roeland Kuipers: “Here at Schuberg Philis, we’re becoming more and more of a presence in this field.
 As we said a few minutes ago, we work with executives, business analysts, and IT departments to find new sources of value, either with or without the support of specialized professional partners.
-We have already achieved results in this area for several clients, and we can now quickly test and keep developing new initiatives at Lab 271, by combining a systematic approach with agility, and bringing technology and business closer and closer together.
+We have already achieved results in this area for clients like this global beer brand, and we can now quickly test and keep developing new initiatives at Lab271, by combining a systematic approach with agility, and bringing technology and business closer and closer together.”